countable-web/open-source-corporation/hr/PROJECT_MANAGEMENT.md

 ### GIT

 We follow the [git-flow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching conventions loosely.
 All projects should have a master (production) branch which releases are made from, and a develop (stable) branch for developers as a foundation to build features on.
 Feature branches are created from develop and merged back in via pull request when ready.
+Here are some [examples](./GIT.md) of how we'd use GIT in different cases.

 ### Jira